dcslagel/las-util-django/README.md

 https://www.cwls.org/products/

 `LAS-Util-Django` current functionality:
-- Upload a LAS file that includes the VERSION and optionally: WELL, CURVE and PARAMETER sections.
+- Upload a LAS file that includes the VERSION and optionally: WELL, CURVE, PARAMETER and optional OTHER sections.
 - Parse the VERSION section.
-- Parse the WELL, CURVE and PARAMETER sections if they exist.
+- Parse the WELL, CURVE, PARAMETER and OTHER sections if they exist.
 - Store the parsed data in a SQLite database.
 - Display a list of processed files with links to their details.
 - Display detailed data in a table format.